-Hello World in Shakespeare
+Hello World in Malbolge

 Read more →Writing “Hello World” in the Shakespeare Programming Language is like writing a short play - complete with characters, acts, scenes, and dramatic dialogue.
 The result is one of the longest …